Blueberry Lemon Smoothie

 Can you make this blueberry lemon smoothie without yogurt?

-Since I always have at least plain yogurt in my fridge for when a savory yogurt craving strikes, I always add yogurt (either vanilla or plain) to my smoothies.
+Since I always have at least plain yogurt in my fridge for when a savory yogurt or healthy buffalo chicken dip craving strikes, I always add yogurt (either vanilla or plain) to my smoothies.

 Personally, I wouldn’t recommend this smoothie without ANY yogurt.